andresamarilis/andresamarilis/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on small projects to put what I have learned into practice.
+- 🌱 I’m currently learning more about Javascript and React.

 <!--
 **andresamarilis/andresamarilis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.